fmaguire/mag_sim_paper/manuscript.md

 3) 10 genomes with <1% of chromosomal DNA predicted to reside in GIs.

 In accordance with the recommendation in the CAMI challenge [@doi:10.1038/nmeth.4458] the genomes were randomly assigned a relative abundance following a log-normal distribution (μ = 1, σ = 2).
-Plasmid copy number estimates could not be accurately found for all organisms, therefore, plasmids were randomly assigned a copy number regime: low (1-20), medium (20-100), or high (500-1000) at a 2:1:1 rate.
+Plasmid copy number estimates could not be accurately found for all organisms.
+Therefore, plasmids were randomly assigned a copy number regime: low (1-20), medium (20-100), or high (500-1000) at a 2:1:1 rate.
 Within each regime, the exact copy number was selected using an appropriately scaled gamma distribution (α = 4, β = 1) truncated to the regime range.

 Finally, the effective plasmid relative abundance was determined by multiplying the plasmid copy number with the genome relative abundance.